- This event has passed.

 Sponsored by Wonder Workshop

 So often we as educators, parents, administrators, and students, think of computer science as an advanced class or one a student wouldn’t take until high school.
 As technology advances so does the need for students to start computer science skills as early as pre-kindergarten.

-In this edWebinar, Dr. Katrina Keene and Bryan L. Miller of Wonder Workshop will discuss how, through coding and robotics with connected tools such as Dash, Dot, and Puzzlets, students as young as five years old can begin their journey with technology.
-PreK-2 educators, SPED educators, librarians, tech specialists, administrators, and makerspace facilitators will benefit from attending this edWebinar.
-There will be time to get your questions answered after the presentation.
-Join us to discuss why these skills are needed, how to begin teaching them, and how to have fun along the way!
+In this edWebinar, Dr. Katrina Keene and Bryan L. Miller of Wonder Workshop discuss how, through coding and robotics with connected tools such as Dash, Dot, and Puzzlets, students as young as five years old can begin their journey with technology.
+PreK-2 educators, SPED educators, librarians, tech specialists, administrators, and makerspace facilitators will benefit from viewing this recorded edWebinar.
+Learn why these skills are needed, how to begin teaching them, and how to have fun along the way!